CAFAudit/audit-service/docs/pages/en-us/Getting-Started.md

 Regardless of whether you choose to use a generated client-side library, or to use `caf-audit` directly, you must first create an `AuditConnection` object.

-This object represents a logical connection to persistent storage (that is, Elasticsearch in the current implementation).
+This object represents a logical connection to the datastore (that is, Elasticsearch in the current implementation).
 It is a thread-safe object. ***Please take into account that this object requires some time to construct.
 The application should hold on to it and re-use it, rather than constantly re-construct it.***

 The `AuditConnection` object can be constructed using the static `createConnection()` method in the `AuditConnectionFactory` class.
 This method takes a `ConfigurationSource` parameter, which is the standard method of configuration in CAF.